AysegulTurk/aysegulturk.github.io/index.md

 ---

 ### Employee Retention Predictions
 [Logistic Regression](/sample_page)

 With the current dataset, we can predict one employee's retention with 80% accuracy, it requires more data to increase the accuracy.

 <img src="images/empperformace.PNG?raw=true"/>

 ---
 ### Does Positive Speech about Climate Change Have Higher Success Rate?
 [A/B Testing](/pdf/sample_presentation.pdf)

+Although, the success rate of positive speech is higher than negative speech, it is not statistically significant.

 <img src="images/climate.PNG?raw=true"/>

 ---
 ### Formula 1 Performance Change over the Years
 [Descriptive Data Analytics](http://example.com/)

+Surprisingly, F1 cars had a dramatic performance loss in 2015 however it has been improving since then!

 <img src="images/f1pic.PNG?raw=true"/>

 ---